jondjones/ILoveReact/technical-tests/Hackernews/README.md

 Your solution should contain your source code and a README containing build and deployment instructions.
 You may assume the engineer assessing your solution has working Node.js and yarn installations.

-Please provide your solution using a code-sharing service (for example, Github or Gitlab) or by sharing a single archive file (for example, a .zip or .tar.gz file).
-In the latter case, please use an appropriate file-sharing service (for example, Firefox Send or Google Drive).
-We encourage you to reach out to us here at Synthesia if you have any questions.
-We're looking forward to seeing your work!